ARL DSRC Introductory Site Guide

 3.2.2.
 Archive system

 All our HPC systems have access to an online archival system, which provides long term storage for users' files on a petascale robotic tape library system.
-A 573-GB disk cache frontends the unclassified tape file system and temporarily holds files while they are being transferred to or from tape.
+A 2-PB disk cache, divided among all ARCHIVE file systems, frontends the unclassified tape file system and temporarily holds files while they are being transferred to or from tape.

-For information on using the archive server (unclassified or classified), see the ARL DSRC Archive Guide.
+For information on using the archive server, see the ARL DSRC Archive Guide.

 3.3.
 Computing environment